ServicePilot AI

 - Request explanations or summaries.

-- Generate text or analyses.
+- Generate text or analysis.

 Configuration is done in the ServicePilot settings, in the section dedicated to external AI integrations.